Feeding and Management of Horses Prone to Laminitis

 Prescribed drugs, exercise and diet modifications aid in correcting disorders

 Managing the horse with a metabolic disorder may involve a combination of medication to normalize the function of the pituitary gland and dietary and exercise modification.
 Most of these changes will be for life as in many cases, there is no way to reverse the disease process.
 This is particularly true for horses with ECD.
 Medications used to treat ECD focus on reducing the amount of ACTH secreted by the pituitary and/or suppression of cortisol synthesis by the adrenal glands.
 The drug of choice is currently pergolide mesylate (Permax®), which is administered daily by the oral route.
 Other management techniques that work for horses with metabolic disorders include increasing exercise, body clipping to remove the long hair coat, strict attention to teeth, hooves and because affected horses are often insulin resistant, utilizing concentrates lower in starch and higher in soluble fiber and fat.
 Horses suffering from any type of metabolic disorder must be managed very closely to ensure the intake of sugars and starch are minimized if not completely eliminated from the diet.
 The use of high fat and fiber rations to offset the effects of blood glucose response to concentrate meals high in starch is largely becoming the standard choice of ration fed to these horses.
 By supplying the horse with energy or calories in the form of fat or soluble fiber, insulin resistance is curtailed because blood glucose levels remain low following a meal.
-These horses should also be maintained on grass forages or forages low in soluble sugars called fructans, as these will also cause a rise in blood glucose if consumed in large quantities.
-Spring and fall pasture is an excellent source of fructans and therefore horses with metabolic disorders should have limited access to pasture during these periods.
+These horses should also be maintained on forages low in starch and sugar.
+A hay analysis should be done to find out what is in your hay or pasture.
+Spring and fall pastures bring rises in starch and sugar levels, therefore horses with metabolic disorders should have limited or no access to pasture during these periods.

 Other specific nutrients that are useful in managing the above-mentioned disorders are chromium and magnesium, as these nutrients play a role in reducing resistance to insulin.
 Horses affected by ECD and IR may be magnesium and chromium deficient though no specific requirement has been defined for horses.
 Chromium is an element which combines with niacin to form Glucose Tolerance Factor (GTF).
 Though the exact mechanism remains unidentified, it appears GTF helps increase insulin sensitivity by increasing the number of receptor sites for insulin to bind to the cell, enabling more glucose to gain entry into the cell for storage.
 Intracellular magnesium is a cofactor for numerous enzymes involved in carbohydrate metabolism and horses that are IR are deficient in magnesium.
 The lower intracellular magnesium concentration may result in reduced insulin sensitivity, either by altering receptor activity after insulin binds to a cell or by influencing intracellular signaling and processing.
 Increasing the dietary level of magnesium and chromium in the diets of horses affected by these disorders may be effective in alleviating some or all of the symptoms.
 However, the addition of these nutrients should be achieved by using a balanced supplement or the advice of a professional, as excesses of any of these nutrients can cause serious nutritional imbalances and further complications.